 As an architect, Matt Watts believes that his profession has an opportunity, and responsibility, to do good in the world.

-A competition run by a housing charity spurred Matt on to identify a problem he knew he could fix: Whilst the organisations that provide night shelters do an amazing job with very limited budgets, the accommodation is basic, with a large number of people in a room.
-This means that it is hard to get privacy, keep your belongings safe, or get a good night’s sleep.
+A competition run by a housing charity spurred Matt on to identify a problem he knew he could fix.
+Whilst the organisations that provide night shelters do an amazing job with very limited budgets, the accommodation is basic, with a large number of people in one room.
+This means that it’s hard to find privacy, keep your belongings safe, or get a good night’s sleep.

 And finally, an Honourable Mention goes to Nicola Baird of The Pavement